This lesson will cover the following topics:

 03 Positioning the Footer

-In the Site Menu window, there are two position options.
+There are two position options in the Site Menu window.
 By default, your footer will be added after the last strip in the project.

 • Stick to Page Bottom - This ensures the footer will always display at the bottom of the content.
 The footer might be hidden from view if there is a large quantity of content for the user to scroll through.